1958 Chevrolet Bel Air Impala Sport Coupe

 {{bidding.lot.reserveStatusFormatted}}

-• Wears its factory-correct colors of Tropic Turquoise over a Gray, Black, and Turquoise tri-tone interior
+- Factory-correct Tropic Turquoise over a tri-tone Gray, Black, and Turquoise interior

-This 1958 Sport Coupe left the factory appearing just as it does today: Finished in Turquoise over an eye-catching tri-tone Gray, Black, and Turquoise interior.
-Big-block V-8 power was backed by an automatic transmission for effortless cruising; a two-spoke steering wheel fronts a dashboard with dramatic wraparound aluminum trim.
-The horizonal speedometer brings the Impala’s long, low, and wide look into the cabin—seemingly every part of the car benefits from the stylist’s touch.
+This 1958 Sport Coupe left the factory appearing just as it does today, finished in Turquoise over an eye-catching tri-tone Gray, Black, and Turquoise interior.
+Its big-block V-8 power is channeled through an automatic transmission for effortless cruising.
+Inside, a two-spoke steering wheel fronts a dashboard with dramatic wraparound aluminum trim and a horizonal speedometer that brings the Impala’s long, low, and wide look into the cabin, with seemingly every part of the car benefitting from the stylist’s touch.

 An attractive survivor, this Impala has apparently seen only modest use from new.
-At time of cataloguing, the odometer displayed under 22,573 miles; while it is unknown if this is actual mileage, this figure is consistent with its overall condition.
+At the time of cataloguing, the odometer displayed under 22,573 miles; while it is unknown if this is actual mileage, this figure is consistent with its overall condition.
 In 2007, following its acquisition by a private family collection in the Pacific Northwest, its transmission was removed and serviced, as documented by an invoice on file.
 Today, its Turquoise paintwork shows very well, and the interior shows limited signs of wear.
-Even the underhood area and trunk are tidy and well-kept.
-Wide whitewalls complete the period-correct look.
+Even the engine bay and trunk are tidy and well-kept.
+Wide whitewall tires complete the period-correct look.